The illustration studio of Emma Walton

 Selected client list:

 We often get questions about the name.
 Why Tanglewood?
-Well, Tanglewood was the name of my beloved family home where I spent my childhood years.
-I wanted a name which invoked a feeling of comfort and cosiness and this is exactly what it does for me.
+Well, Tanglewood was the name of our beloved family home where I spent my childhood years.
+My mother also grew up in this house, so it really was one of those places very tightly woven into our family tapestry.
+I wanted a name which invoked a feeling of comfort, ritual and cosiness and this is exactly what it does for me.

 emma@tanglewoodatelier.co.uk